RamonZwaan/metapepview/docs/prepare-input-data.md

 | 13587    | TSILDAIR    | 70.2           | ...     | *Protein-C*                |
 | ...      | ...         | ...            | ...     | ...                        |

-It supports direct import of peptide identification results from several *db search matching* and *de novo* search tools.

 !!! note
     MetaPepView has been tested on Thermo Fisher Scientific Orbitrap Mass spectrometers, where acquisition of spectra has been done in *Data-Dependent Acquisition* (DDA) mode.
 Support of other MS systems or acquisition modes is not guaranteed.